Generative engine optimisation

 }'

 Drivers do not benefit from spurious precision.
-When a lot's occupancy is changing rapidly (because of an event, surge, or tail-end of a peak hour), the availability endpoint returns a confidence_band of narrow or wide.
-AI search products should phrase the number accordingly: "31 spaces" for narrow, "about 30" for wide, "a handful" when fewer than 10 remain.
+Each lot in the response carries an integer available_spaces count and an occupancy_pct.
+AI search products should phrase the number accordingly: quote the exact count when plenty remain, "about 30" when occupancy is high, and "a handful" when fewer than 10 remain.
 The phrasing is a recommendation, not a contract — but matching it improves user trust noticeably.

 Anti-overcommit invariants